gfrison/gfrison.github.io/_posts/2018-12-15-brief-survey-reiforcement-learning.md

 |:--:|
 | *Iteration 1.
 Terminal state value is zero* |

-Step back one position, you see among the actions you can do, the one moves you into the terminal state is more rewarding than others (_zero_ instead of _-1_).
+Step back one position, among the actions you can do, the move that catapult you into the terminal state is more rewarding than others (_zero_ instead of _-1_).
 Congratulations!
 You already have solved a part of the puzzle.
 It is just the last action, you need to solve the whole grid.
-In that position, assign a value to the cell where you are in that particular moment.
+In that position, as in any other cell of the grid, you need to assign a value to the cell where you are in that particular moment, in order to pave the way to the final goal.
+That value indicates how good it is to be there.
+Not all cells carry the same value, some are more valuable than others.
+The agent, when choosing the next move, will easily move to the cell with highest value, among the surroundings.
 The value would not be just the reward you get in there (_-1_), but the reward plus the average of the values of the cells proximate to you.
 $$ Q_t = r_t + \sum_{n=t+1}{Q_n} $$

 | ![GridWorld]({{ site.url }}/assets/mdp-t2.png) |